 The inspection did not include areas, which were inaccessible, not readily accessible or obstructed at the time of inspection.
 Areas, which are not normally accessible, were not inspected and include - but not limited to - the interior of a flat roof or beneath a suspended floor filled with earth.
 Obstructions are defined as any condition or physical limitation which inhibits or prevents inspection and may include - but are not limited to - roofing, fixed ceilings, wall linings, floor coverings, fixtures, fittings, furniture, clothes, stored articles/materials, thermal insulation, sarking, pipe/duct work, builder's debris, vegetation, pavements or earth.

 Areas Inspected

 The inspection covered the Readily Accessible Areas of the property

+- Building interior

+- Building exterior

 - The site

-- Building exterior

-- Building interior

 - Subfloor In Part

 - Roof Space ONLY Partial

-- The Site

-- Limited Areas
+- Exterior roof- Partial

 - As stated in this report.

 Areas not inspected